 Located on beautiful St. Peter’s Square, The Anthologist offers up the perfect atmosphere for all-day drinking, with bright and airy interiors, tasty ‘bar bites’ and an extensive list of cocktails.
 Think all the classics, including Espresso Martinis, Pornstar Martinis and more, alongside glam décor that lends itself perfectly to bank holiday celebrations.
 The Anthologist, One St Peter’s Square, M2 3DE.

 3. Lost Cat NQ

-Launching just last May, the Lost Cat is the Northern Quarter’s newest neighbourhood cocktail bar, serving up some delicious concoctions mixed up with gin, vodka, spiced rums, tequila and Irish whiskey.
+The Lost Cat is one of the Northern Quarter’s fancy neighbourhood cocktail bars, serving up some delicious concoctions mixed up with gin, vodka, spiced rums, tequila and Irish whiskey.
 There’s pretty much a flavour for everyone – with a number of fruity creations, the more warming and deep-flavoured of the bunch (hello whiskey, honey and cider!), and even a carrot cake-inspired cocktail, which, if you ask us, sounds absolutely delicious.
 Lost Cat, 64 Oldham Street, M4 1LE.

 4. Albert’s Schloss

 Albert’s Schloss is set to be in full swing this weekend with its usual antics, and we are so ready to sup on cocktails with a side of Schloss Showtime.
 From highballs and schnapps, to fruity and Alpine-inspired cocktails, there’s plenty to enjoy this bank holiday at Manchester’s liveliest bier house.
 Live music and entertainment are on the cards, too, so it’s the perfect pick if you’re planning a late one.
 Albert’s Schloss, 27 Peter St, M2 5QR.